-Interest expense related to the Notes was \$106 thousand and \$7 thousand for the years ended December 31, 2017 and 2016, respectively.
+At December 31, 2018 and 2017, the Company had no Notes outstanding.
+Interest expense incurred from the Notes was \$0 and \$106 thousand for the years ended December 31, 2018 and 2017, respectively.

-6 Related Party Convertible Promissory Notes
+Related Party Convertible Promissory Notes

-On November 14, 2016, the Company issued a \$250 thousand convertible promissory note pursuant to the Note Purchase Agreement (Note 5) to a party related to a director of the Company.
-The terms of the Notes issued to the related party were negotiated at arm's length and are identical to those of the Notes discussed in Note 5.

-On December 27, 2016, the Company issued a \$448 thousand convertible promissory note pursuant to the Note Purchase Agreement (Note 5) to an affiliate of two executive officers and directors of the Company.
-The terms of the Notes issued to the related party were negotiated at arm's-length and are identical to those of the Notes discussed in Note 5.

-On May 17, 2017, the Company issued a \$250 thousand convertible promissory note pursuant to the Note Purchase Agreement (Note 5) to an affiliate of a director of the Company.
-The terms of the Notes issued to the related party were negotiated at arm's length and are identical to those of the Notes discussed in Note 5.
+On November 14, 2016, the Company issued a \$250 thousand convertible promissory note to a party related to a director of the Company.
+On December 27, 2016, the Company issued a \$448 thousand convertible promissory note to an affiliate of two executive officers and directors of the Company.
+On May 17, 2017, the Company issued a \$250 thousand convertible promissory note to an affiliate of a director of the Company.
+The terms of the Notes issued to the related party were negotiated at arm's length and are identical to those of the Notes described above.